-Outpatient diagnostic tests and therapeutic services and supplies\

-\Some services may require Prior Authorization (approval in advance) to be covered, except in an emergency.

-Covered services include, but are not limited to:

-- X-rays - Therapeutic radiological services (radiation therapy, radium, and isotope) including technician material and supplies - Surgical supplies, such as dressings - Splints, casts and other devices used to reduce fractures and dislocations - Laboratory services (includes blood tests, urinalysis, and some screening tests) - Blood including storage and administration.
-Coverage of whole blood and packed red cells begins with the first pint of blood that you need.
-All other components of blood are covered beginning with the first pint used - Other diagnostic tests - EKG tests - Diagnostic radiological service (includes complex tests such as CT, MRI, MRA, SPECT)
+Services that are covered for you What you must pay when you get these services Outpatient diagnostic tests and therapeutic Prior authorization (approval in services and supplies advance) may be required.
+Covered services include, but are not limited to: A referral may be required. • X-rays There is no copayment for the Therapeutic radiological services (radiation therapy, Medicare-covered services radium, and isotope) including technician material listed. and supplies Surgical supplies, such as dressings If the doctor provides you services in addition to outpatient Splints, casts and other devices used to reduce diagnostic procedures, tests, and fractures and dislocations lab services, separate cost-• Laboratory services (includes blood tests, urinalysis, sharing may apply. and some screening tests) For Medicare-covered medical Blood - including storage and administration.
+Coverage of whole blood and packed red cells supplies including cast and splints, you pay the applicable begins with the first pint of blood that you need.
+All other components of blood are covered beginning cost-sharing amount where the specific service is provided.
+For with the first pint used example, if these medical Other diagnostic tests supplies were used during a visit to an emergency room, then they EKG tests you get these services